ucsd-ccbb/qiimp/docs/index.rst

   * To return to the errored cell within the metadata tab, simply select the “Fix” hyperlink within the red cell to be brought there
   * Unlike the metadata tab, if you copy-and-paste information into your metadata tab, you will still see where the errors are

+* Data Dictionary: This tab contains descriptions of the fields within your metadata template

+  * Field Names: The field names from your package and your custom field names added to the metadata template
   * Field Descriptions: This tab contains the descriptions of the default and custom fields

-* Metadata_schema: *These are exposed during development and will be hidden in the final version*
-* Metadata_form: *These are exposed during development and will be hidden in the final version*
-* readme: This tab contains instructions on filling our the metadata spreadsheet as well as information on when the spreadsheet was created
+* Instructions: This tab contains instructions on filling our the metadata spreadsheet as well as information on when the spreadsheet was created

-* To upload your file to Qiita, you must return to the metadata tab and “Save As” a .txt or .tsv file
-* .xlsx files cannot be uploaded to Qiita
+* Once filled, your .xlsx files can be uploaded to Qiita